Sextant (album): Critical reception

-AllMusic called the album a "gem" which features "a kind of post-modal, free impressionism while gracing the edges of funk."
+AllMusic called the album a "gem" which features "a kind of post-modal, free impressionism that traces the edges of funk."
 Rolling Stone wrote that, "taking his cue from [Miles] Davis' swirling, anarchic Bitches Brew and On the Corner, Hancock went even further into outer space [...] much of Sextant, with its twittering, burbling effects, amounts to a primitive version of Nineties ambient music."
-The album was called an "uncompromising avant-funk masterpiece" by Paste Magazine.
+The album was called an "uncompromising avant-funk masterpiece" by Paste in a retrospective review.